Allegiant Air: 2010s

 In January 2010, the airline celebrated its one-millionth passenger to fly out of Phoenix-Mesa Gateway Airport.
 Allegiant's parent company also announced that it had purchased 18 additional used MD-80 aircraft from Scandinavian Airlines.
 In February 2010, Allegiant opened its ninth base at Grand Rapids' Gerald R. Ford International Airport in Michigan.
 The airline based two McDonnell Douglas MD-80 aircraft in Grand Rapids, but ended their airport's status in 2011.
 The airline continues to fly out of Grand Rapids in a reduced capacity.

 On July 1, 2010, Allegiant returned to Long Beach Airport (LGB) in Long Beach, California, having previously served LGB with DC-9 jets with nonstop flights to Las Vegas (LAS) and Lake Tahoe (TVL) in 2000.
-The airline also intended to fly from Bellingham International Airport and Stockton several times a week; however, there is no service at present flown between these two cities, although Allegiant continues to serve Stockton with flights to Las Vegas, Phoenix/Mesa and San Diego.
-In November 2011, Allegiant closed its Long Beach facility and consolidated all Los Angeles area flights at Los Angeles International (LAX).
+The airline also intended to fly from Bellingham and Stockton several times a week; however, that plan never came to fruition.
+Allegiant continues to serve Stockton with flights to Las Vegas, Phoenix/Mesa and San Diego.
+About 16 months later in November 2011, Allegiant closed its Long Beach facility.

 In March 2010, Allegiant purchased six used Boeing 757-200 jetliners as part of plans to begin flights to Hawaii, with deliveries from early 2010 to the fourth quarter of 2011.
-It gained the approval for type with the FAA in July 2011, and then worked with the FAA to obtain the appropriate ETOPS rating in order to be able to serve Hawaii.
-Allegiant no longer operates nonstop service to Honolulu from Las Vegas.
+It gained approval for the type with the FAA in July 2011, and then worked with the FAA to obtain the appropriate ETOPS rating in order to be able to serve Hawaii.
+Allegiant no longer operates service to Hawaii.

-In mid-2015, a rash of midair breakdowns drew federal scrutiny.
+In mid 2015, a rash of midair breakdowns drew federal scrutiny.
 "Before the night was finished on June 25, 2015, five Allegiant flights had been interrupted in four hours, all because different planes had failed in midair," reported the Tampa Bay Times.
-Since October 2015, the Federal Aviation Administration has kept Allegiant under close supervision.
+In October 2015, the Federal Aviation Administration began to keep Allegiant under close supervision.

 In July 2015, Allegiant Air announced that bases would be established at the Asheville Regional Airport and Cincinnati/Northern Kentucky International Airport.

 In August 2017, Allegiant announced that a new base would be established at the Indianapolis International Airport.
 The base began operations in early 2018.
 Throughout 2017, the airline flew 12 million passengers on its 99 planes to 120 destinations from California to Florida.
 In February 2018, Allegiant also announced that a new base would be established at the Destin–Fort Walton Beach Airport.
 In June 2018, Allegiant added another base at McGhee Tyson Airport in Knoxville, Tennessee.
 In January 2019, Allegiant announced that it would be adding another base at Gerald R. Ford International Airport in Grand Rapids, Michigan.
 Allegiant announced that they would be adding an additional base at Des Moines International Airport in Des Moines, Iowa by November 2019.
+The base was delayed as a result of the COVID-19 pandemic and opened in 2021.